warrengb/BlazorTSInterop/README.md

 An elegant way to interface your Blazor C# WebAssembly (Wasm) with the browsers JavaScript API and libraries.
 Wasm can only communicate with the browser JavaScript API and can't reach outside the browser’s security sandbox.
 Calling JavaScript from C# and vice-versa requires some thought.
 Leveraging TypeScript will guide better interop interface design.
-Discussion will contain a brief overview on the technology and variations of how to interop Blazor with Typescript.
+Discussion will contain a brief overview on the technology and variations of how to interop Blazor with TypeScript.
 An implementation walkthrough will further explain by code example available on GitHub.
-Walkthrough starts off with plain old JavaScript, then progresses to Typescript and Typescript utilizing NPM library.
+Walkthrough starts off with plain old JavaScript, then progresses to TypeScript and TypeScript utilizing NPM library.
 For more information on Blazor Interop see [Microsoft's Blazor JavaScript interoperability](https://docs.microsoft.com/en-us/aspnet/core/blazor/JavaScript-interoperability/?view=aspnetcore-5.0).